Cheraathukal

 Cheraathukal is a 2021 Indian Malayalam-language anthology film, which has six stories, each painting different shades of love.
 The film is released on 17 June 2021 on 7 OTT platforms: Nee Stream, Saina Play, First Shows, High Hopes (HH), Zinea, Cave, FilMe, Koode, Roots Video and Limelight.
-Cheraathukal was shot during the pandemic with around 100 technicians while following all COVID-19 protocols.
+The film was shot during the pandemic with around 100 technicians while following all COVID-19 protocols.
+The film re-released on Manorama MAX OTT on 12-May 2026 with an alternate title Kanavu Kadhakal'.

 Plot

 There are six short films in this movie, each painting different shades of love.
 Love is like an ocean and its vastness is what this movie tries to capture.

 Veyil Veezhave

 The story depicts the bond between a caring bubbly young home nurse and the senior citizen whom she came to take care.

 Narthaki

 This is the story of a dancer following her deep love towards her passion and finding that with the help of her love.